A local-effective relation in planar linear elasticity: Proofs of Lemmas 3.1--3

-\end{lm} \begin{proof} By considering the differences $\Delta \xi_{ij}$ and carrying out the same calculations as in the proof of Lemma~\ref{lm:qpspecial}, the result is obtained by noting that the supposed shift for isotropic $c$ means, in particular, that $\Delta c_{1111} = 0$. \end{proof}
+\begin{proof}[Proof of Lemma \ref{lm:qpspecial2}] By considering the differences $\Delta \xi_{ij}$ and carrying out the same calculations as in the proof of Lemma~\ref{lm:qpspecial}, the result is obtained by noting that the supposed shift for isotropic $c_{ijkl}$ means, in particular, that $\Delta c_{1111} = 0$. \end{proof}

-For presentation purpose, we include a fundamental lemma which is sometimes attributed\footnote{See~\cite[Chapter~$5$]{muskhelishvili} for some historical remarks.} to Michell and it is concerned with the dependence of the stress on the elasticity tensor for the Neumann problem.
-See~\cite{michell}.
-This is the reason why we restrict our analysis to two dimensions.
-The version we are interested in can be stated as follows.